Lucerne Festival: Fall Festival

 The inaugural Lucerne Festival Forward took place from 19 to 21 November 2021.
 Both artistically and programmatically, it was defined by members of the Lucerne Festival Contemporary Orchestra (LFCO).
 The Festival moreover actively involved the public in the planning process through its digital communication channels.
 This newly conceived Festival orchestra for the music of our time is composed of members of the international Academy network.
 The KKL Luzern serves as the Festival headquarters, but “Lucerne Festival Forward!” performed throughout the city, involving all age groups, and offered unusual concert formats and integrated new technologies.

 Spring Festival

 Starting in 2022, the Lucerne Festival Orchestra will open the Festival year annually on the weekend before Easter, under the direction of its music director Riccardo Chailly.
 A Mendelssohn Festival is planned for the first two years, coupling all of the composer's symphonies with music by his contemporaries Wagner, Schubert, and Berlioz, as well as his role model Johann Sebastian Bach.

-Piano Festival
+Piano Fest

-Following the great success of his Beethoven cycle at Lucerne Festival, pianist Igor Levit will curate a new piano festival.
-Beginning in 2023, he will present a long weekend each May in which he himself will not only perform but also introduce artist friends and ensembles from other musical genres.
+Following the huge success of his Beethoven cycle at Lucerne Festival, pianist Igor Levit curated the Piano Fest every May from 2023 to 2025.
+He performed himself, invited pianist friends and ensembles, and built bridges to other genres such as jazz and rap.